easafe/purescript-droplet/docs/edsl.md

 orderBy :: forall f q sql.
 ToOrderBy f q => Resume q (OrderBy f E) sql => f -> q -> sql
 ```

 Currently, ORDER BY statements can sort queries only by columns.
-Note that in DISTINCT queries only the projected fields can be used for sorting.
+Note that in DISTINCT queries only the projected columns can be used for sorting.

 ```haskell
 selectOrderBy :: Select (Proxy "name") (name :: String) (From (Table "users" Users ) Users (OrderBy (Proxy "id") E))